mattermost/docs/source/scale/high-availability-cluster.rst

             "StreamingPort": 8075
     }

-  For more details on these settings, see :ref:`high-availability`.
+  For more details on these settings, see the `High Availablity configuration settings <https://docs.mattermost.com/configure/environment-configuration-settings.html#high-availability>`__ documentation.

 2. Change the process limit to 8192 and the maximum number of open files to 65536.